 Students taking online courses are required to be active in the course each week of the course through various activities and assessments as assigned by the course instructor (e.g. message board postings, quizzes, or other activities).
 A student not active in (or attending) the course by Wednesday of the first week is subject to being administratively dropped from the course unless prior arrangements have been made with the instructor.
 All course work must be completed by the end of the eighth week.

-MCC Online (Distance Education) Course Add/Drop Policy/Procedures
+Distance Education Course Add/Drop Policy/Procedures

 Students are responsible for their own enrollment maintenance.
+The policy and procedure can be found on page 28 of this catalog.